Depictions of nudity: Ethnographic photography

 What is generally called "ethnographic" nudity has appeared both in serious research works on ethnography and anthropology, as well as in commercial documentaries and in the National Geographic magazine in the United States.

 In some cases, media outlets may show nudity that occurs in a "natural" or spontaneous setting in news programs or documentaries, while blurring out or censoring the nudity in a dramatic work.
 The ethnographic focus provided an exceptional framework for photographers to depict peoples whose nudity was, or still is, acceptable within the mores, or within certain specific settings, of their traditional culture.

 Detractors of ethnographic nudity often dismiss it as merely the colonial gaze preserved in the guise of scientific documentation.
+In April 2018, National Geographic published a special issue on race in which it acknowledged the racism in both its reporting and photography, ignoring contemporary people of color while picturing natives as exotic and frequently unclothed.

 However, the works of some ethnographic painters and photographers including Herb Ritts, David LaChappelle, Bruce Weber, Irving Penn, Casimir Zagourski, Hugo Bernatzik and Leni Riefenstahl, have received worldwide acclaim for preserving a record of the mores of what are perceived as "paradises" threatened by the onslaught of average modernity.